 There are three types of filter systems: D.E. (diatomaceous earth), sand, and cartridge.
 D.E. filters are the most efficient, as they can trap particles as small as 3-5 microns.
 To put that in perspective, the smallest the naked eye can see is 35 microns.

 Many DIY folks turn to trisodium phosphate (TSP) and muriatic acid to clean their pool filters.
 Both TSP and muriatic acid are toxic and require you to wear protective rubber gloves, goggles and a mask when cleaning.

 Simple Green All-Purpose Cleaner is aggressive on heavy soils and greasy residue, but gentle enough to clean filters without harming the material.
-The orally non-toxic and biodegradable formula won't leave behind harmful residue to circulate into your pool water.
+The biodegradable* formula won't leave behind harmful residue to circulate into your pool water.

 It's best to clean your filter once a month during summer and every other month in the winter (if you're still running your pool).

 Although cleaning with Simple Green does not require you to wear gloves, you may want to here so you don't contact whatever your filter may have sucked up.